 But the resin gets exhausted over time and has to regenerate.
 The regeneration process occurs when the brine solution is allowed to flow through the resin to contacting the resin beads that are already overloaded with magnesium and calcium ions.

 Salt-Free water softening involve he TAC or NAC water conditioners are designed not to remove the minerals causing hardness but rather convert them into crystals that are unable to stick to any surfaces.

 When water is let to run through the TAC medium, both calcium and magnesium minerals are converted into crystals that don’t adhere to surfaces.

 They are also beneficial as they leave minerals such as calcium, magnesium, and iron in the water.
 In the ion exchange systems, these minerals are replaced with sodium which when taken in excess can be dangerous to our health.

 These systems make a perfect choice for those looking for a more environmentally-friendly water conditioner since they don’t need water or energy to run.
 However, you have to put up with the water hardness.

-Chemical Treatment- Adding Chemicals like Sal Soda
+3. Chemical Treatment- Adding Chemicals like Sal Soda

 When these chemicals are added to hard water they significantly reduce the negative effects of minerals causing hardness.
 Chemical treatment is often recommended for softening water with low levels of hardness.

 But how does Sal Soda work to soften water?
 Well, Sal Soda easily combines with both calcium and magnesium to form solid particles.
 The formed particles are settled out with other particles of dirt during washing.

-Reverse Osmosis (RO)
+4. Reverse Osmosis (RO)

 The water that comes out of the filters is similar to distilled one.
 This means all organic dissolved solids, chemicals, and hardness causing minerals are all removed.
 As such, RO can be considered as a water softening system.

 Most of the domestic RO systems are designed for use in only one water point in a home.
 For instance, you can install it in one dedicated faucet that is separated from other household water systems.

 This is because the RO system requires about two or more gallons of water to produce one gallon of soft and clean water for drinking.

 This process is often used for treating water for commercial purposes such as in laundries and factories.
 It can also be used for domestic water treatment purposes.

 One of the main differences between the ion-exchange process and chelation is that chelation doesn’t remove the hardness ions from water but rather modifies their charge state to become inert and less adherence and reactive to other chemicals.

 The chelation process is advantageous in the sense that calcium and magnesium ions remain in the conditioned water thereby providing the health benefits when the water is consumed.

 Choosing which process to use in your home for water softening can be a difficult task especially if you are a first-timer in water softening.
 However, with proper guidance, you can soften your water with the right process.

 But if you want to just reduce the impacts of hard water on your home fixtures and appliances, but maintain the healthy benefits of the minerals, go for salt-free systems like TAC.